 Even if it’s a partnership between a company and your blog, the real relationship is between people, ideally you and your contact on the other end of this brand partnership.
 So it’s important that you humanize this little piece of document, not just with your blog’s info, but by showing who the actual person is who writes those blog posts.

 State your name and share a brief introduction of yourself.
 It doesn’t have to be a novel, just a short few sentences that show who you are and why you write what you write.
 That should be enough.

 If you’re the face of your blog and business, then it makes sense to add your photo.
 But if that’s not the case, then you can skip it.
 Some bloggers say that having a headshot on a media kit is a must.
 Honestly, that’s a bit shortsighted.

-I, for one, never use my photo anywhere; not on this blog, not on social media, and definitely not on a media kit.
-So far, nobody seems to have taken an issue with that.
+I, for one, don’t use my headshot anywhere; not on this blog, not on social media, and definitely not on a media kit.
+So far, nobody seemed to care much about that.

-Aside from a short bio of the blogger, please share what the blog is about: What’s the niche, who does it help, and the topics it covers.
+Aside from a short bio of the blogger, please share what the blog is about and who it is for.
+In other words, what’s your blog niche?
+Who does it help?
+Which topics does it cover?

 This bit is somewhat open-ended.
 You can go into as much or as little detail as you need to, depending on your potential brand partner.

 For example, let’s assume that you’re a men’s fashion blogger and partnering with a brand that specializes in menswear.
 Then perhaps it’d be beneficial to note that over 80% of your audience happens to identify as “male.”
 On the other hand, if you’re a tech and gadget blogger, then stating your audience’s gender is redundant because tech is for everyone!